-Not many people know that Uttarakhand has two capitals.
+Dehradun, the capital of Uttarakhand, is nestled in the foothills of the Himalayas.
+The city’s natural beauty and pleasant climate make it a popular destination for tourists seeking tranquillity and adventure.
+But Not many people know that Uttarakhand has two capitals.
 But today through this blog we will tell in detail where are the two capitals of Uttarakhand.
-And what are the famous places in the capital of Uttarakhand?
+And what are the famous places in the Uttarakhand Capital?

 What is the capital of Uttarakhand?

 Uttarakhand has two capitals.
 Its winter capital is Dehradun and its summer capital is Gairsain.

 Uttarakhand is the fifth state in India to join the states having more than one capital.
 This state has two capitals, the winter capital is Dehradun and the summer capital is Gairsain.
 The state of Uttarakhand was formed on 9 November 2000 as the 27th state of India, earlier it was known as Uttaranchal which was later changed to Uttarakhand.
 It was made the interim capital of Uttarakhand from the time of the formation of the state.

 The city is the winter capital of the Indian state of Uttarakhand, with its headquarters located in the city of Dehradun.
 It is situated in the Doon Valley, at a distance of 230 km from the capital of the country, Delhi.
 Dehradun city of Uttarakhand is famous for its tourism, architecture, education, culture, as well as its natural beauty also attracts a large number of tourists.
 It was established in 1699.